quickwit-oss/quickwit/docs/overview/architecture.md

 ## The index

-A quickwit index is the entity that stores documents and makes possible to query and collect information (statistics for example) about them efficiently.
+A quickwit index is the entity that stores documents and makes it possible to query and collect information (statistics for example) about them efficiently.
 The index organizes documents into collection of smaller independent index called splits, each split is defined by its UUID and behind the scenes is equivalent to a customized [tantivy index](https://github.com/tantivy-search/tantivy/blob/main/ARCHITECTURE.md#index-and-segments) plus some metadata such as min/max timestamp to enable efficient time pruning at query time.
 Last but not least, you have total control on how fields are stored and indexed thanks to the `Doc Mapper`.